aws-samples/generative-ai-cdk-constructs-samples/samples/contract-compliance-analysis/back-end/README.md

 #### Enable access to Bedrock models

 Models are not enabled by default on Amazon Bedrock, so if this is the first time you are going to use Amazon Bedrock, it is recommended to first check if the access is already enabled.

+The default model is Anthropic Claude 3 Haiku v1, being used in [cross-region inference](https://docs.aws.amazon.com/bedrock/latest/userguide/cross-region-inference.html) mode.
+Please ensure this model is enabled in the regions listed in the  **US Anthropic Claude 3 Haiku** section from the [Supported Regions and models for inference profiles](https://docs.aws.amazon.com/bedrock/latest/userguide/inference-profiles-support.html) page.

+Steps:

-Go to the AWS Console, then go to Amazon Bedrock
+- Go to the AWS Console, then go to Amazon Bedrock

-Click Model access at the left side
+- Click Model access at the left side

 ![Bedrock Model Access](images/bedrock-model-access.png)

-Click the **Enable specific models** button and enable the checkbox for Anthropic Claude models
+- Click the **Enable specific models** button and enable the checkbox for Anthropic Claude models

-Click **Next** and **Submit** buttons
+- Click **Next** and **Submit** buttons

 ## How to customize contract analysis according to your use case